-All couples want to have a successful and rewarding relationship.
-But having difficulties and challenges are also normal parts of sharing your life with others.
-The way we deal with these challenges will affect our relationships.
-Sometimes, it is difficult to talk to your partner about some issues.
-You may need outside help to resolve problems and ensure your relationship stays healthy and strong.
+While all couples want to have a successful and rewarding relationship, going through periods of difficulty and challenge are also normal parts of sharing your life with others.
+The way we deal with these challenges will affect our relationships both in the short and long term.
+Sometimes, it can be difficult to talk to your partner about an issue, so you may need some outside help to resolve problems and ensure your relationship stays healthy and strong.

 Signs of a relationship in need of support

-Be aware of the early warning signs of relationship breakdown and be prepared to act.
-It can help you resolve conflict.
+Being aware of the early warning signs of relationship breakdown and being prepared to act can help you resolve conflict.
 Early warning signs of problems in a relationship include:

 - no longer doing things together – living parallel lives